FortuneN/FineCodeCoverage/README.md

 ---
 ## Prerequisites

-Only that the test adapters are nuget packages.
+For .Net - that the test adapters are nuget packages.
 For instance, the NUnit Test Adapter extension is not sufficient.

 ---